How Much Does a Dental Filling Cost?

 It is always best to check with your insurance before you get the work done since health insurance plans can be different.

 For example, if your dental insurance will pay 80% of the cost of the procedure, then you should expect to pay 20%.
-If your dental plan will pay 50%, then your cost will be higher.
+If your dental plan pays 50%, then your cost will be higher.
 You will also want to check if you have a deductible to pay.

 Choosing the Type of Filling

-There are several different types of fillings you can choose from.
+There are several different types of fillings from which you can choose.
 Popular choices include:

-- Composite resin filling, or “white fillings” which will match the natural color of your tooth
+- Composite resin—white fillings—will match the natural color of your tooth

 - Porcelain, inlay and onlay fillings and cast-gold fillings are the most expensive fillings